aponce6/Diversity-in-Cornell-Economics.github.io/pages/about_us.md

 <p><center><img src="../assets/burton.jpg" alt="" width="30%"/>
  <br/>

-<p><strong>Anne Burton</strong> is a Ph.D. candidate in the Economics program.
-Her research focuses on the social welfare implications of risky health behaviors and crime. </p>
+<p><strong>Anne Burton</strong> received her Ph.D. in Economics from Cornell in 2021.
+Her research focuses on the spillover effects of risky health behaviors and crime.
+She is currently an Assistant Professor of Economics at The University of Texas at Dallas. </p>

 <a href="https://annemburton.com">Anne (Burton's) website</a>
 <br/>